-- Capacity for multidisciplinary and collaborative research - Capacity to attract research grants and consultancies - Demonstrated professional and collegial behaviour of a very high standard (encompassing commitment to the Faculty's Values and Behaviours outlined on page 2).
+- Capacity to supervise honours, graduate diploma advanced, Masters (Thesis Only) and PhD theses, and to participate in supervisory panels at the research higher degree (e.g., postgraduate) level. - Capacity to deal efficiently with administrative tasks, and willingness to undertake a variety of administrative roles commensurate with position. - Demonstrated professional and collegial behaviour of a very high standard (encompassing commitment to the Faculty's Values and Behaviours outlined on page 2).